Battle of Kolubara: 16–26 November

-By 24 November, Potiorek was predicting that Serbia would be defeated within a matter of days and appointed Stjepan Sarkotić to be the country's governor once it had been occupied.
-The Austro-Hungarians made further gains on 25 November and fored the Serbian Army from Čovka and Vrače Brdo with an intense artillery bombardment.
+By 24 November, Potiorek predicted that Serbia would be defeated within a matter of days and appointed Stjepan Sarkotić to be the country's governor once occupied.
+The Austro-Hungarians made further gains on 25 November and forced the Serbian Army from Čovka and Vrače Brdo with an intense artillery bombardment.
 On 26 November, they attempted to cross the Kolubara at its junction with the Sava River and managed to do so in their initial attack.
 The Serbs soon counterattacked, forced the invaders back, inflicted 50% casualties on the Austro-Hungarians and caused their offensive to grind to a halt.
-On 27 November, the Serbian Army attacked Čovka and Vrače Brdo and succeeded in forcing the Austro-Hungarians out.
+On 27 November, the Serbian army attacked Čovka and Vrače Brdo and succeeded in forcing the Austro-Hungarians out.

 Fall of Belgrade

-Although the Serbian Army had put up fierce resistance and inflicted heavy casualties on the Austro-Hungarians, Putnik became concerned that his lines were overextended.
-He began contemplating another strategic withdrawal in which Belgrade would have to be evacuated.
+Although the Serbian army had put up fierce resistance and inflicted heavy casualties on the Austro-Hungarians, Putnik became concerned that his lines were overextended.
+He began contemplating another strategic withdrawal in which Belgrade would need to be evacuated.
 On the night of 26–27 November, the Austro-Hungarian 6th Army attacked all along the front and pushed deeper into the Serbian interior.

-Defending along an overextended front, the Serbian Supreme Command decided to abandon Belgrade.
-The city was evacuated on 29-30 November.
-The Austro-Hungarians entered the city on 1 December, which prompted yet more celebrations in Vienna.
-The Serbian people withdrew alongside their army, and many retreated to Niš, where news of Belgrade's fall was greeted "impassively" since it had been "expected since the beginning of the war".
-Albin Kutschbach, a German agent in Niš, reported: "More refugees are arriving by the day, and despite many people being sent on south, there are certainly still 60,000 people here".
+Defending along an overextended front, the Serbian Supreme Command abandoned Belgrade.
+The city was evacuated on 29–30 November.
+The Austro-Hungarians entered it on 1 December, prompting even more celebrations in Vienna.
+The Serbian people withdrew alongside their army, and many retreated to Niš, where news of Belgrade's fall was greeted "impassively" since it had been "expected since the beginning of the war."
+Albin Kutschbach, a German agent in Niš, reported: "More refugees are arriving by the day, and despite many people being sent south, there are certainly still 60,000 people here".
 Germany responded to the capture of Belgrade with delight and sent a congratulatory telegram to the Austro-Hungarian leadership.
-The Austro-Hungarians ascertained that their war against Serbia would soon be over and began preparing for the country's occupation.
-On 2 December, the anniversary of Franz Joseph's 66th year on the throne, Potiorek wrote that he was "laying town and fortress Belgrade at His Majesty's feet".
+The Austro-Hungarians ascertained that their war against Serbia would soon end and began preparing for its occupation.
+On 2 December, the anniversary of Franz Joseph's 66th year on the throne, Potiorek wrote that he was "laying town and fortress Belgrade at His Majesty's feet."